lgraba/PHPAuthentication/README.md

 ## Progress

+Goals:
-Goal: To complete the tutorial with careful consideration at each step, researching newly encountered concepts and alternate methods.
+1. Complete the tutorial with careful consideration for security standards/compliance at each step.
+2. Research, test, and throroughly document any newly encountered concepts with a variety of experimental alternate methods.
+3. Maintain consistent documentation throughout PHP code.
+4. Understand, replicate, then expand upon workflow practices.
+5. Have fun!

 #### Tutorial: PHP Authentication by Alex Garrett (Codecourse)
 + Used composer to install dependencies from packagist.org